Grandparents' Day Ideas: Make Memories That Last

-I know, I know: you are wondering if Grandparents’ Day is a real holiday.
-Yes, it’s an officially recognized day in several countries.
+Let’s get this out of the way first: yes, Grandparents’ Day is a real holiday.
+It’s officially recognized in several countries.
 In the US, it’s celebrated on the first Sunday after Labor Day, and in Canada it falls on the second Sunday of September.
 That means that in years when Labor Day falls on September 1 in the US, the two countries celebrate on different weeks.
 In 2008, the UK deemed the first Sunday in October as Grandparents’ Day, though it’s not widely acknowledged.
 Several other countries have similar days to honor grandparents.

-There are clues in the US statute creating the holiday.
-It states the purpose of Grandparents’ Day is "...to honor grandparents, to give grandparents an opportunity to show love for their children's children, and to help children become aware of strength, information, and guidance older people can offer".
+The US statute creating the holiday states that the purpose of Grandparents’ Day is "...to honor grandparents, to give grandparents an opportunity to show love for their children's children, and to help children become aware of strength, information, and guidance older people can offer".

-If you have the opportunity to spend the day with your grandchildren, make it a day that centers on spending quality time with one another.
-It doesn’t need to be anything elaborate as long as you are focused on being together.
+If you have the chance to spend the day with your grandchild, make it a day that centers on spending quality time with one another.
+It doesn’t need to be anything special as long as you are focused on being together.

 Plan a craft or project that you can do together: build a bird house, paint pictures, or make a loaf of bread.
 (Find lots of ideas in Connection Sparks!)
 Creating something with someone else is an invitation to share your thoughts with one another.
 Passing on your values and wisdom happens in small moments like these.